-We are committed to making sure you receive the care you need while you are away from campus.
+We continue to be committed to making sure you receive the care you need while you are away from campus.
 Due to the extraordinary circumstances that we are all facing, we have implemented temporary benefit changes to your Student Health Insurance Plan.
 Please review our FAQs below, which address these benefit changes.
 This list is not all-inclusive and will be updated as the situation evolves.

 The Student Health Insurance Plan is adopting all temporary emergency measures put into place by Blue Cross Blue Shield of MA (BCBSMA) to address the COVID-19 outbreak.
 Students enrolled in the Student Health Insurance Plan can access the BCBSMA Coronavirus page for additional information and resources.